PikaOS-Linux/vanilla-installer/README.md

 Place a new recipe in `/etc/vanilla-installer/recipe.json` or launch the utility with the `VANILLA_CUSTOM_RECIPE` environment variable set to the path of the recipe.

-## Not on Vanilla OS?
-Currently, the installer only supports Vanilla OS due to some specific tasks that are performed during installation.
-Supporting other distros is planned for the future.